otabekoff/vistapress/PRIVACY.md

 # Privacy Policy

+Effective Date: [Insert Date]

 ## Introduction

-We value your privacy.
-This document outlines how we collect, use, and protect your data.

-## Data Collection
+Your privacy is important to us.
+This privacy policy explains what personal data we collect and how we use it in connection with Vistapress.

+## Information We Collect
+VistaPress does not collect personal data from users directly.
+However, if you contribute to our project via GitHub, GitHub may collect your personal data in accordance with their privacy policy.

+## How We Use Information
+- **Contributions**: If you contribute to Vistapress (e.g., via pull requests), your GitHub username and activity may be publicly visible.
-- We collect information you provide directly, such as contact details and usage data.
+- **Analytics**: We may collect anonymous data to improve Vistapress, such as usage statistics and performance metrics.
+No personally identifiable information will be collected.

-## Data Usage
+## Third-Party Services

-- Your data is used to improve our services and provide you with updates.
+Vistapress may link to third-party services like GitHub, where your interactions with those platforms are governed by their privacy policies.

-## Data Protection
+## Your Rights

-- We implement security measures to protect your data.
+You can request the removal of any personal data you may have provided (e.g., via pull requests).
+Contact us at [support@vistapress.com](mailto:support@vistapress.com) for any data removal requests.

+## Changes to This Privacy Policy
+We may update this policy periodically.
+Changes will be posted on this page, and the "Effective Date" will be updated.

-## Contact
+## Contact Us

-For more information, please contact us at [contact@vistapress.com](mailto:contact@vistapress.com).
+If you have any questions or concerns about this Privacy Policy, please contact us at [privacy@vistapress.com](mailto:privacy@vistapress.com).